POSTS TAGGED: Samsung Galaxy Tab 10.1

 Starting with Windows Phone 7 and continuing with Windows 8, Microsoft’s Metro UI has made a strong splash in the tech community.
 While there are some who don’t care for the Redmond flair, many users feel that Metro UI is fun and aesthetically appealing.
 Unfortunately for users of other mobile OSes, Metro UI was originally intended for use only on Windows devices.

 However, that has never stopped industrious Android developers in the past.
 Now those carrying the Samsung Galaxy Tab 10.1 can get some Metro UI-themed goodness as well.
 XDA Senior Member BroBot175 has released an extensive theme to simulate the Metro experience.
 The application and theme is flashable via ClockworkMod . . .
 READ ON »

 Posted February 7, 2012 at 11:00 am by Former Writer

 The most exciting root is almost always the first root.
 Getting s-off, freeing your phone for the first time and sticking it to the proverbial man is exciting.
 However, that doesn’t depreciate the effort to keep that root method updated and making it an easier, more stable method.

 XDA Senior Member S0ckM0nk3y of the Android Creative Syndicate has taken the prior root method for the, updated it and written up an easy to follow, detailed tutorial for those who don’t know what they’re doing.

-Posted February 4, 2012 By: Former Writer
+Posted February 4, 2012 at 04:00 pm by Former Writer

 For most Android devices, one of the most well known tactics for fixing a phone is the all important battery pull.
 It gets you out of device freezes, infinite boot loops and just about any other problem that you can’t fix using buttons.
 From there, it’s as easy as getting into the bootloader or the recovery and flashing something that fixes your device or restoring it to stock.